WATCH: Click here to see Gov. Kristi Noem’s State of the State Address - NewsBreak

-DUBAI, United Arab Emirates (AP) — A suspected drone attack by Yemen’s Houthi rebels targeting a key oil facility in Abu Dhabi killed three people and sparked a separate fire at Abu Dhabi’s international airport on Monday, police said.
-Police in the United Arab Emirates identified the...
+DUBAI, United Arab Emirates (AP) — A suspected drone attack claimed by Yemen’s Houthi rebels targeting a key oil facility in Abu Dhabi killed three people on Monday and sparked a separate fire at Abu Dhabi’s international airport.
+Emirati police identified the dead as two Indian nationals...

 WELLINGTON, New Zealand (AP) — New Zealand and Australia were able to send military surveillance flights to Tonga on Monday to assess the damage a huge undersea volcanic eruption left in the Pacific island nation.
 A towering ash cloud since Saturday’s eruption had prevented earlier flights.
 New Zealand hopes...